-Unlike on a Caribbean cruise where most days are spent at a beach or a Mediterranean cruise where most days are spent exploring cities, shore excursions on an Alaska cruise are all about outdoor adventures.
-From kayaking near glaciers to ziplining through the rainforest, exploring the state’s vast wilderness is a must-do while on an Alaska cruise.
+Unlike on a Caribbean cruise where most days are spent lounging on a beach or a Mediterranean cruise where most days are spent exploring cities and visiting certain must-see historical attractions, shore excursions on an Alaska cruise are all about outdoor adventures.
+From kayaking near glaciers to zip lining through the rainforest and learning about the local culture, exploring the state’s vast wilderness is a must-do while on an Alaska cruise.

 It’s a good idea to research your Alaska cruise ports in advance to see what excursions and opportunities are available.
 While it’s possible to show up in port without any prior planning, the last thing you want to do is to miss out on once in a lifetime experiences.